-117 that implements the OCCI SLAs specification MAY introduce provider specific attributes using the Attributes agreement tagging (e.g. gold, silver etc.) of a Collection but also for introducing specific attributes and features for each tag.
+120 agreements.
+There are no specific attributes defined for the AgreementTemplate Mixin, thus every provider agreement tagging (e.g., gold, silver etc.) of a Collection but also for introducing specific attributes and features

-Set inherited from the Category type.
+122 Set inherited from the Category type.

-As can be seen in the example diagram bellow, the AgreementTemplate mixin can be used either for simple
+As can be seen in the example diagram bellow, the Agreement Template mixin can be used either for simple